Drug barons of Colombia: Juan Carlos Mesa

+Fabio Ochoa Vasquez

+In December 2024, Fabio Ochoa Vasquez, one of the founding members of Medellin drug cartel, returned to Colombia a free man after serving more than 20 years in jail in the United States for drug trafficking.

+Dairo Antonio Úsuga

+In May 2022, Dairo Antonio Úsuga, also known as Otoniel, was extradited to the United States.
+He led the Gulf Clan drug cartel (“Clan Del Golfo”), being Colombia's most wanted man.
+In August 2023, "Otoniel,” was sentenced to 45 years in prison by federal court in Brooklyn, New York.

 Others

 Colombian kingpin Jose Evaristo Linares-Castillo was arrested in 2013.
 He is considered to be one of the most notable narcotics traffickers in the world.
 He is accused of producing cocaine in Colombia, storing it in Apure, and then transporting it to Central America and Mexico before smuggling it into the United States.
 Henry de Jesus Lopez (nicknamed "Mi Sangre", meaning "My Blood"), reported at the time to be the country's most-wanted cocaine dealer, was arrested in 2012 in Argentina.
 He was the leader of the "Urabenos" gang which is situated the northern part of the country.
 In January 2020, it was announced previous Pablo Escobar associate Luis Del Río Jiménez, alias "el Tío", or "Señor T", was among 10 people arrested during an operation conducted by Colombian and DEA forces on 24 November 2019.
 Evading capture for decades, el Tio had by this point in time had become employed by Mexico's Jalisco New Generation Cartel.
 Additionally, he also owned many fruit companies and clubs in the region of Antioquia.

-Dario Antonio Úsuga David, also known as "Mao", is a Colombian drug lord who is the co-leader of the violent organization Los Urabeños, also known as the Autodefensas Gaitanistas. $5 million is offered to anybody who can reveal him.
 As of late, Guillermo Alejandro of the Mesa Family has been pinpointed as one of the main suppliers of mainland Europe.
 His notoriety came to fruition after multiple reports of shipments transported in living animals, with the title "El bestiality bandito" coined thereafter.
 Interpol and the WWF have both offered substantial rewards for the whereabouts of Alexandro and his seemingly infinite stockpile of exotic animals.
 On 26 October 2019, Mesa head Luis Rodrigo Rodríguez, alias "El Montañero", was arrested on charges of conspiracy, extortion and drug trafficking.

+In February 2026, Andres Felipe Marin Silva, aka "Pipe Tulua," an important colombian drug lord, was extradited to the United States.